 Often, a victim of a slip and fall, car accident, product defect, or medical malpractice can’t pay all the medical bills.
 Many times, they don’t have enough insurance or don’t have any insurance.
 The problem is they still need medical care to get better.
 Many doctors, psychologists, therapists, and other health professionals understand this problem.
 They will then normally agree to take a letter of protection.
 In this letter, the accident victim and the attorney for the accident victim will agree that the health care provider will be paid off the top if there is a settlement or a jury verdict.

 Doctors often agree to delay their payment because they know the victim’s lawyer is essentially fighting for them.
 They also agree because the LOP means they will be paid first before the accident victim is paid.

-It is important that the medical bills show each day of service and each treatment.
+The medical bills must show each day of service and each treatment.
 These individual days and services add up to show the victim’s total physical and mental suffering.
 Numerous trips to see a physical therapist and/or a pain management doctor indicate the accident victim was in severe pain.
-Insurance companies generally will not offer as much if a patient only sees a doctor or health professional just a few times.
+Insurance companies generally will not offer as much if a patient only sees a doctor or health professional-just a few times.